 Ernest Hemingway was a journalist, short story writer, and novelist who is best known for creating the “iceberg theory,” which along with his prose style, influenced 21st-century literature.
 This literary theory states that a writer should say a little but imply a lot, just like how an iceberg sits under the water.
 He was awarded the Nobel Prize in Literature in 1954.
-Throughout his lifetime he published seven novels and six short story collections.
+Throughout his lifetime Hemingway published seven novels and six short story collections.
 He also finished three nonfiction novels.

 - Ernest Hemingway was born in Oak Park, Illinois on 21 July 1899.

 - He served as an ambulance driver in Italy, in WWI.

 - Before becoming a novelist, he worked as a journalist around the world.

 - Hemingway won the Pulitzer Prize for Literature for ‘The Old Man and the Sea‘.